 One Year Before Trade Show Season

-Next: let’s get one thing straight – you should not, in any way, immediately jump into every trade show opportunity that comes your way.
-This is what you should do: get your team together and list down all expos that are relevant to your business.
+Next: let’s get one thing straight - you should not, in any way, immediately jump into every trade show opportunity that comes your way.
+Instead, get your team together and list down all expos that are relevant to your business.
 State the dates, themes, registration fees, and other package inclusions; then do a detailed comparison to see which one suits the very objective you all agreed on.

 Third, do your best to come up with a marketing budget that is as detailed as you possibly can.
 A budgetary expenditure cost can help determine whether you are ready to invest in trade show marketing or not and will also serve as a basis on your ROI forecast.

 Ten Months Before Trade Show Season

 By this time, you should start working through the necessary registration papers and be in talks with your company’s accounting team about the fees and budget allocation.